Skip to content

 Request Parameters

-resourcestringThe URL of the digital asset for which the license is being requested
+resourcestringYESThe URL of the digital asset for which the license is being requested.
+MUST match or fall within the scope of a <content url> defined by the publisher’s RSL license.

 Response Fields